-A well-connected suburban locality in north Ilford, situated at the junction of the Eastern Avenue, the North Circular Road and the southern end of the M11 motorway
+A well-connected suburban locality in north Ilford, situated at the junction of the Eastern Avenue and the North Circular Road

 There have been at least four bridges across the River Roding here.
 The earliest, known as Hockley’s Bridge after a medieval landowner, was standing in the 16th century.
 A red-brick bridge was built in 1642 and survived for two centuries, after which an iron bridge was erected in its place.